2023 FIFA Women's World Cup qualification: AFC

 North Korea withdrew on 29 July 2021 from the Women's Asian Cup qualifiers due to COVID-19 pandemic-related safety concerns, followed by Turkmenistan on 6 August because of pandemic-related travel restrictions.
 In a letter to the AFC published on 8 September, Iraq decided not to take part.
 Afghanistan also withdrew from qualification later in September as the women's team's participation was uncertain due to the Taliban takeover of the country.

-During the Women's Asian Cup, host team India was unable to play their match of the group stage against Chinese Taipei due to having fewer than 13 players available, with the remaining team members testing positive for COVID-19.
+During the Women's Asian Cup, host team India was unable to play their second group stage match against Chinese Taipei due to having fewer than 13 players available, with the remaining team members testing positive for COVID-19.
 They were considered to have withdrawn from the competition, and all previous matches played by them were considered "null and void" and were not considered in determining the final group rankings.

 Knockout stage

 Play-offs

 The format of the play-off round depended on the performance of Australia, who qualified automatically for the World Cup as hosts.
 Since Australia was eliminated in the quarter-finals, the play-offs format was for the remaining three quarter-final losers to play a single round-robin play-off.
 The best team after three matches advanced to the World Cup, and the remaining two teams entered the inter-confederation play-offs.